-With all the planning and resources that go into organising an event, successful companies do consider how event videography can be used to promote, document, and take advantage of all that hard work.
-But your event videography shouldn’t be an afterthought, another box to tick off in the run up to the big day.
+With all the planning and resources that go into organising an event, successful companies do consider how event videography can be used to promote and document all that hard work.
+But your event videography shouldn’t be an afterthought or another box to tick off in the run-up to the big day.

 If you don’t know what you want to achieve with your event video, then you risk throwing money down the drain.
 To get the most out of your content, you need to establish your goals before you start filming.
 Don’t miss the opportunity to get the right footage: not everything can be ‘fixed in post’.

 The first step is to know what you want to achieve through event filming.
 Is it to sell more tickets for next year’s events?
 To increase awareness within your industry?
 To share the highlights of your event with those who couldn’t make it in person?
 To compete with your competitors?

 Crucially, how does this fit in with your wider marketing campaigns?
 Your event may be the perfect opportunity to execute some other video projects you’ve had on the back burner (read more about this below).

 2. Who are you creating this film for?

 In order to achieve your goal, you should know who you want to reach with your videography.
 Do you want sales?
 Your films will need to speak to potential customers, from those that know what you do to those who are unfamiliar with your work.